aklevy/aklevy.github.io/_posts/2020-10-15-Kodama-Alcest.markdown

     <img src="/assets/kodama_alcest.png" width="800"/>
 </a>
 </p>
-I drew an image based on the album Kodama by Alcest, it is very much inspired by the work of the japanese artist Yamamoto Takato.
+I drew an image based on the album Kodama by Alcest, it is very much inspired by the work of the japanese artist Yamamoto Takato (whom I have done two reproductions of his work <a href="magus">The Magus</a> and <a href="saintsebastian">Saint Sebastian</a>).
 I used the open source software Krita but I have to admit I struggled quite a lot as it was my first digital drawing.

 Below is my draft drawn with pencil, and eventhough I do like the final result of the digital drawing, I think that this draft is more "attractive".